RTcmix/rtcmix.github.io/reference/instruments/NPAN.md

    | y coordinate | feet | yes | no | If mode is "cartesian"
 p7 | input channel |  -  | no | yes | default: 0 |

+Parameters labled as Dynamic can receive dynamic updates from a table or real-time control source.

-   Author:  John Gibson, 11/13/04 based on the description in F. R. Moore, "Elements of Computer Music," pp. 353-9
+Author:  John Gibson, 11/13/04, based on the description in F. R. Moore, "Elements of Computer Music," pp. 353-9